dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 > [!NOTE]
 > The `Shell.FlyoutBackgroundColor` can also be set from a Cascading Style Sheet (CSS).
 For more information, see [.NET MAUI Shell specific properties](~/user-interface/styles/css.md#net-maui-shell-specific-properties).

-Alternatively, the background of the flyout can be specified by setting the `Shell.FlyoutBackground` bindable property to a `Brush`:
+Alternatively, the background of the flyout can be specified by setting the `Shell.FlyoutBackground` bindable property to a <xref:Microsoft.Maui.Controls.Brush>:

 ```xaml
 <Shell ...